 As you dive deeper into your ski jacket hunt, you’ll invariably see references to fabric layers and “2L” or “3L.”
 In short, these relate to how your jacket is constructed.
 A 2-layer build bonds an outer face fabric to a waterproof membrane, with a separate “hanging” liner along the interior (often made with mesh).
 3-layer constructions, on the other hand, connect three pieces together: face fabric, membrane, and a smooth fabric liner.

-Starting with 2-layer jackets, these are associated with budget and mid-range resort models, ranging in price from about $170 to $450.
+Starting with 2-layer jackets, these are associated with budget and mid-range resort models, ranging in price from about $200 to $500.
 They provide good waterproof protection and durability, but the separate liner adds a fair amount of bulk and doesn’t breathe all that well.
-3-layer jackets are more premium, start closer to $400, and can reach $700 or more for top-end builds from brands like Arc’teryx.
+3-layer jackets are more premium, start closer to $400, and can reach $750 or more for top-end builds from brands like Arc’teryx.
 What you’re paying for is superior performance and less weight.
 They’re excellent at repelling all forms of wind and moisture, weigh substantially less, aren’t as cumbersome, and are the clear leaders in terms of breathability.
 In the end, 2- and 3-layer jackets are viable options for resort skiers, but 3-layer is king in the backcountry.
+For a more in-depth look at the topic, check out our article Ski Jacket Construction: 2L vs. 3L.

 Everything from getting on and off the lift to skiing through trees can wreak havoc on your gear, and as a result, ski jackets are pretty durable overall.
 Denier, or “D,” is how fabric thickness is measured, and a higher number correlates with a thicker build.
 Reporting is a little inconsistent, but in general, resort skiers are best off with a burlier construction, and some of our favorites are about 100D and up.
 If you prioritize a lighter setup for mobility but still want something tough, jackets with about 80D like the Arc’teryx Sabre are a great compromise.
 And finally, backcountry shells are often the thinnest for weight savings, with popular jackets ranging from 40D (Patagonia’s PowSlayer) to 70D (Outdoor Research's Hemispheres II) or more.
 And in the cases where a manufacturer doesn’t provide the specification, you can make some safe assumptions based on its intended use: Expect a thicker build with a resort shell and a bit less durability for active and touring designs.